 Howroyd was a small farming settlement between Bacup and Todmorden.
 It was situated on slopes above the hamlet of Clough Foot.
 The settlement consisted of four small farms plus a couple of cottages.
 The farm houses were grouped together but each farm had separate land for farming.
 The largest of the farms consisted of 35 acres.
 The farms were isolated on the side of a hill with a winding narrow track leading down to Clough Foot in the valley below.
 The path continued on to another farm higher up the hill.
 Any supplies would have to be brought up from Clough Foot.
-Early records show that members of the Lord family lived at Howroyd during the 1600s and for at part of the 1700s.
-This ties in with the information on the grave stones.
+Early records show that members of the Lord family lived at Howroyd during the 1600s and for part of the 1700s.
+This information ties in with the information on the grave stones.

 A list of baptisms at St Mary's Todmorden for families with Lord as a surname between the years 1670-1781 lists Howroyd as the place of residence for many of those baptised between 1688 and 1725 followed by a seventeen year period when no place of residence is provided. http://freepages.genealogy.rootsweb.ancestry.com/~todmordenandwalsden/lordbapstmarys.htm#anchor1

 Image from article on Howroyd Farms, Todmorden http://freepages.genealogy.rootsweb.ancestry.com/~todmordenandwalsden/howroyd.htm

 Photos of the ruins of the farm buildings show small buildings made of grey stone.
 Sheep farming would have been the main use of the land.